-- 3.5.3 Cost of Using Refined Assumptions-The actuary should establish a balance between refined economic assumptions and the cost of using refined assumptions.
-While all material economic assumptions must be reflected, more refined assumptions are not required when they are not expected to produce materially different results.
-For example, actuaries working with small plans may prefer to emphasize the results of general research to comply with this standard.
-However, they are not precluded from using relevant plan-specific facts. - 3.5.4 Rounding-Taking into account the purpose of the measurement, materiality, and the cost of using refined assumptions, the actuary may determine that it is appropriate to apply a rounding technique to the selected economic assumption.
-In such cases, the rounding technique should be unbiased. - 3.5.5 Changes in Circumstances-The actuary may change the economic assumption that otherwise would have been selected due to an event occurring after the measurement date.
-For example, a collective bargaining agreement ratified after the measurement date may lead the actuary to change the compensation increase assumption that otherwise would have been selected. - 3.5.6 Views of Experts-Economic data and analyses are available from a variety of sources, including representatives of the plan sponsor and administrator, investment advisors, economists, and other professionals.
-When the actuary is responsible for selecting or giving advice on selecting economic assumptions within the scope of this standard, the actuary may incorporate the views of experts but the selection or advice should reflect the actuary's professional judgment. - 3.6 Selecting a Reasonable Assumption-Each economic assumption selected by the actuary should be reasonable.
-For this purpose, an assumption is reasonable if it has the following characteristics: - a.
-It is appropriate for the purpose of the measurement; - b.
-It reflects the actuary's professional judgment; - c.
-It takes into account historical and current economic data that is relevant as of the measurement date; - d.
-It reflects the actuary's estimate of future experience, the actuary's observation of the estimates inherent in financial market data, or a combination thereof; and
+- 3.5.4 Rounding-Taking into account the purpose of the measurement, materiality, and the cost of using refined assumptions, the actuary may determine that it is appropriate to apply a rounding technique to the selected economic assumption.
+In such cases, the rounding technique should be unbiased. - 3.5.5 Changes in Circumstances-The actuary should select economic assumptions that reflect the actuary's knowledge as of the measurement date.
+However, the actuary may learn of an event occurring after the measurement date that would have changed the actuary's selection of an economic assumption.
+(For example, a collective bargaining agreement ratified after the measurement date may lead the actuary to change the compensation increase assumption that otherwise would have been selected.)
+If appropriate, the actuary may reflect this change as of the measurement date. - 3.5.6 Views of Experts-Economic data and analyses are available from a variety of sources, including representatives of the plan sponsor and administrator, investment advisors, economists, and other professionals.
+When the actuary is responsible for selecting or giving advice on selecting economic assumptions within the scope of this standard, the actuary may incorporate the views of experts but the selection or advice should reflect the actuary's professional judgment. - 3.6 Selecting a Reasonable Assumption-The actuary should select a reasonable economic assumption for each economic assumption selected by the actuary.
+For this purpose, an assumption is reasonable if it has the following characteristics: - a. it is appropriate for the purpose of the measurement; - b. it reflects the actuary's professional judgment; - c. it takes into account historical and current economic data that is relevant as of the measurement date; - d. it reflects the actuary's estimate of future experience, the actuary's observation of the estimates inherent in market data, or a combination thereof; and - e. it has no significant bias (i.e., it is not significantly optimistic or pessimistic), except when provisions for adverse deviation or plan provisions that are difficult to measure are included (as discussed in section 3.5.1) and disclosed under section 4.1.1 or when alternative assumptions are used for the assessment of risk, in accordance with ASOP No. 51, Assessment and Disclosure of Risk Associated with Measuring Pension Obligations and Determining Pension Plan Contributions. - 3.6.1 Reasonable Assumption Based on Future Experience or Market Data-The actuary should develop a reasonable economic assumption based on the actuary's estimate of future experience, the actuary's observation of the estimates inherent in market data, or a combination thereof.
+Examples of how the actuary may observe estimates inherent in market data include the following: